itheodoridis/itheodoridis-createtestbedsfromPI/README.md

 This is not an example for proper REST API usage.
 You can find plenty of courses out there to teach you just that, a lot in Cisco Devnet Learning Paths as well, at https://developer.cisco.com/

+# Cisco Developer Code Exchange
+This repo has been submited to the Cisco Developer Code Exchange.
 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/itheodoridis/itheodoridis-createtestbedsfromPI)